 Nip Problem Behaviors in the Bud

-When classroom disturbances do occur, it is crucial you deal with them instantly and with as little interruption as possible.
-You don’t want learning to be interrupted for all of your students because of the actions of a few.
+When classroom disturbances occur, you must deal with them instantly and with as little interruption as possible.
+You don’t want learning to be interrupted for all of your students because of a few’s actions.

-If students are having a discussion among themselves, and you are trying to teach a lesson or have a classroom discussion, ask one of the disruptive students a question to encourage them to get back on track.
+If students discuss themselves and are trying to teach a lesson or have a classroom discussion, ask one of the disruptive students a question to encourage them to get back on track.
 This will encourage the rest of the students to perk up and pay more attention as they won’t want to be caught off guard with a question they aren’t prepared to answer.

-If you have to interrupt the flow of the lesson you are teaching to handle a disruptive student, then this distracts students who genuinely want to learn.
-Additionally, this wastes time, since it takes a few moments for you to get all the students, and yourself, back on track with the lesson you are trying to deliver.
+If you have to interrupt the flow of the lesson you teach to handle a disruptive student, this distracts students who genuinely want to learn.
+Additionally, this wastes time since it takes a few moments for you to get all the students and yourself back on track with the lesson you are trying to deliver.

 As well, there may be times when you have been instructing a class only to notice your students start to drift away from the lesson.
-If you have had this type of experience, you may know the method of asking a student a question that requires an answer is effective in this situation.
+If you have had this type of experience, you may know how to ask a student a question that requires an answer that is effective in this situation.

-Directly addressing an individual with a question which demands an answer will instantly bring back the attention of your students.
+Directly addressing an individual with a question that demands an answer will instantly bring back your students’ attention.
 For instance, you can say… “Do you understand Peter?” or “Mary, do you see how this works?” or ask a specific question about the content of the lesson.
-This method is not a trick to puzzle the student but to simply bring their attention back to the class.
+This method is not a trick to puzzle the student but bring their attention back to the class.